Recursive Flora

 Survey

-Ran a 152-participant survey (97% self-identified overthinkers, 3% non-overthinkers) recruited via social media and Reddit, with no compensation.
+Ran a survey with 152 participants (97% overthinkers) recruited via social media and Reddit.

 Survey

-Ran a 152-participant survey (97% self-identified overthinkers, 3% non-overthinkers) recruited via social media and Reddit, with no compensation.
+Ran a survey with 152 participants (97% overthinkers) recruited via social media and Reddit.

 Data analysis